neuralmagic/deepsparse/examples/aws-serverless/README.md

 ## Model & Pipeline Configuration

-To use a different sparse model for batch inference, please edit the model zoo stub in the Dockerfile here: `/batch/app_inf/Dockerfile`.
-To edit the model for realtime inference, edit here `/realtime/app/Dockerfile`.
+To use a different sparse model for batch inference, please edit the model zoo stub in this Dockerfile: [batch/app_inf/Dockerfile](https://github.com/neuralmagic/deepsparse/examples/aws-serverless/batch/app_inf/Dockerfile).
+For realtime inference, edit here: [realtime/app/Dockerfile](./realtime/app/Dockerfile).

 To change pipeline configuration (i.e., change task, engine etc.), edit the pipeline object in either `app.py` files.
 Both files can be found in the `/realtime/app/` and `/batch/app_inf/` directories.